NethermindEth/docs/docs/fundamentals/configuration.md

 NETHERMIND_{MODULE_NAME}CONFIG_{PROPERTY_NAME}
 ```
 For instance, the environment variable equivalent of the command line `--JsonRpc.JwtSecretFile` option is `NETHERMIND_JSONRPCCONFIG_JWTSECRETFILE`.
 For the list of configuration modules and their options, see [Options by modules](#options-by-modules).

+## Configuration file

+The configuration file is a JSON file with `.cfg` extension.
+The bundled configuration files are located in the `configs` directory and named after the network they are used for.
+For instance, see the Mainnet configuration file [`mainnet.cfg`](https://github.com/NethermindEth/nethermind/blob/master/src/Nethermind/Nethermind.Runner/configs/mainnet.cfg).

 [web3-secret-storage]: https://ethereum.org/en/developers/docs/data-structures-and-encoding/web3-secret-storage